 Write out your answers in a document and bring them to the IEP meeting.

 When thinking about goals for your IEP, it can help to think in terms of SMART goals.

 “SMART” IEPs are a way for parents to check that their children’s IEPs are the best they can be to support their learning, social and emotional goals.

-The information in the IEPs should address both your child’s strengths and needs.
-For example, it is not specific enough for the IEP to state that your child “has a reading problem.”
+IEPs should address both your child’s strengths and needs.
+An example, it is not specific enough for the IEP to state that your child “has a reading problem.”
 It should specify the nature of the reading problem-decoding, fluency, comprehension, etc.